Growers Lab: The Percolation Test, Measuring How Your Soil Drinks

 Materials

-• 3 soil types (sand, garden soil, compacted soil)
+• 3 soil types, such as sand, garden soil, and compacted soil

 • Ruler